 Compost: Social Sustainability

-- The University Compost Facility has ongoing relationships with the many campus entities it collects waste from: ISU Dining, ISU Campus Services, Reiman Gardens, the Jeff and Deb Hansen Agriculture Student Learning Center, the Agricultural Engineering/Agronomy Farm, the BioCentury Research Farm, the Horticulture Research Station, the USDA North Central Region Plant Introduction Station and the Animal Science Beef, Dairy, Sheep, Swine and Equine farms.
+- The University Compost Facility has ongoing relationships with the many campus entities, representing a variety of connection to supporting community including: ISU Dining, ISU Campus Services, Reiman Gardens, the Jeff and Deb Hansen Agriculture Student Learning Center, the Agricultural Engineering/Agronomy Farm, the BioCentury Research Farm, the Horticulture Research Station, the USDA North Central Region Plant Introduction Station and the Animal Science Beef, Dairy, Sheep, Swine, Poultry and Equine farms.

 - To share its knowledge, the University Compost Facility regularly conducts tours and on-site presentations.
 In the past it has hosted the Iowa Department of Natural Resources, the Ames Chamber of Commerce, visitors from other countries and school groups of all ages.